-Once an area is evacuated, law enforcement personnel must secure the area to prevent looting and other unauthorized actions.
+- g.
+Security in Evacuated Areas Once an area is evacuated, law enforcement personnel must secure the area to prevent looting and other unauthorized actions. - h.
+Special Equipment

 The type of equipment that will be necessary during an evacuation of a contaminated area includes: